jancarloviray/blog/_posts/2016-12-18-postgres-quick-start-and-best-practices.md

 Fields include: Connection Type, Database Name, User Name, Address, Authentication Method.

 The first record with a matching connection type, client address, requested database, and user name is used to perform authentication.

 There is no "fall-through".
 If one record is chosen and the authentication fails, subsequent records are not considered.
 If no record matches, access is denied.

 Example:

 ```
-local   database    user    auth-method   [auth-options]
+local   database    user    auth-method   [auth-opts]
-host    database    user    address       auth-method     [auth-options]
+host    database    user    address       auth-method     [auth-opts]
-hostssl database    user    address       auth-method     [auth-options]
+hostssl database    user    address       auth-method     [auth-opts]
 ...
 # allow any user on the local system to connect to any database
 local   all         all                   trust